Tibar Bay Port: History

-In June 2016, the government of East Timor signed an agreement with the Bolloré Group to build and operate a new container port at Tibar Bay.
-The 30-year concession contract was the first public-private partnership ever undertaken in East Timor.
+In June 2016, the government of Timor-Leste signed an agreement with the Bolloré Group to build and operate a new container port at Tibar Bay.
+The 30-year concession contract was the first public–private partnership ever undertaken in Timor-Leste.
 At a value of US$490 million (comprising $130m public and $360m private funds), it also amounted to the country's largest ever private investment.

 The greenfield project was intended to replace the existing, capacity-strained and congestion-ridden container handling facilities at the Port of Dili.
 The new port was planned to be a modern container port able to handle up to 350,000 TEU annually.

 Subsequently, Bolloré Group contracted with China Harbour Engineering Company to construct the new port.
+Amongst the works required to complete the construction project were 3.5 e6m3 of dredging, reclamation of 27 ha of land, and establishment of related housing, storage yards and other supporting facilities.
+As of 2022, Tibar Bay and the Port of Dili were the only places in Timor-Leste where dredging at significant scale had ever been carried out.

-Construction was declared to be underway in June 2017 and August 2018, and was originally scheduled to be completed by the end of 2020.
+The construction work was declared to be underway in June 2017 and August 2018, and was originally scheduled to be completed by the end of 2020.
 However, issues with funding and subcontracting delayed progress.
 The official ceremony launching the project was not held until 15 July 2019, and construction actually began the following month.

+In February 2021, the port's Executive Director informed the government that the construction project had reached 42% completion at the end of December 2020, and had proceeded to construction of pillars, wharf compaction, and yard work.
+But there had also been delays due to the COVID-19 pandemic, and final completion was now predicted to be reached in April 2022.